 Complete Guide to American Airlines Upgrades

-Everything you need to know about earning, requesting, and clearing upgrades on AA flights in 2026 -- from systemwide upgrades to complimentary elite upgrades.
+Everything you need to know about earning, requesting, and clearing upgrades on AA flights -- from systemwide upgrades to complimentary elite upgrades.

 Types of American Airlines Upgrades

-American Airlines offers five distinct upgrade paths, each with different eligibility requirements, costs, and cabin access.
+American Airlines offers several distinct upgrade paths, each with different eligibility requirements, costs, and cabin access.
 Understanding which ones are available to you is the first step to upgrading consistently.

 Systemwide Upgrades (SWUs)